All Episodes

 When we go to the phones, whatever you want to talk about is fine.

-Telephone number is 800 282-2882.
+Telephone number is 800-282-2882.

 And he told the story of how he got into the country.

-And uh one agency of the government had him on the terrorist watch list.
+He came in a number of times, and one agency of the government had him on the terrorist watch list.

-And I'm sitting here thinking this is the same government that people want to run their health care.
+And I'm sitting here thinking, this is the same government that people want to run their health care.

 This is the same government that people want to turn over the responsibility for punishing big oil, big drug, big retail.

-It just these things just hit me.
+These things just hit me.

 And the AP had the story on April 24th.

-Don't call Al Qaeda a movement, don't call them jihadists anymore.
+Don't call them jihadists anymore.

 The Bush administration has launched a new front in the war on terrorism, this time targeting language.

-According to documents obtained by the AP, lingo like Islamo fascism is also out.
+According to documents obtained by the AP, lingo-like Islamo-fascism is also out.

-The official memo originally prepared in March by the extremist messaging branch at the National Counter-terrorism center.
+The official memo originally prepared in March by the Extremist Messaging Branch at the National Counterterrorism Center.

 The extremist messaging branch.